-Each supervisor shall be responsible for ensuring compliance with this policy, including the following:
+Each member of management shall be responsible for ensuring compliance with this policy, including the following:

-- 1. Monitoring the workplace environment for signs of discrimination or sexual misconduct; - 2.
-Immediately notifying law enforcement where there is reasonable belief that the observed or complained of conduct violates the criminal laws of the State of Illinois. - 3.
-Immediately notifying the Department of Children and Family Services (DCFS) Hotline (1-800-25-ABUSE or 1-800-252-2873) if the observed or complained of conduct involves the abuse of a minor. - 4.
-Immediately stopping any observed acts of discrimination or sexual misconduct and taking appropriate steps to intervene, whether or not the involved employees are within his/her line of supervision; - 5.
-Immediately reporting any complaint of harassment or sexual misconduct to the Village Attorney; and - 6.
-Taking immediate action to limit the work contact between the individuals when there has been a complaint of discrimination or sexual misconduct, pending investigation.
+- 1) Monitoring the workplace environment for signs of discrimination, harassment or sexual misconduct; - 2) Immediately notifying law enforcement where there is a reasonable belief that the observed or complained of conduct violates the criminal laws of the State of Illinois. - 3) Immediately notifying the Department of Children and Family Services (DCFS) Hotline (1-800-25-ABUSE or 1-800-252-2873) if the observed or complained of conduct involves the abuse of a minor. - 4) Immediately stopping any observed acts of discrimination, harassment or sexual misconduct and taking appropriate steps to intervene, whether or not the involved individuals are within his/her line of supervision; - 5) Immediately reporting any complaint of harassment, discrimination or sexual misconduct to the Village Administrator or to the Ethics Officer, and: - 6) Taking immediate action to limit the work contact between the individuals when there has been a complaint of discrimination, harassment or sexual misconduct, pending investigation.

-Employees
+B. Employees

-Each employee is responsible for assisting in the prevention of discrimination and sexual misconduct through the following acts:
+Each employee is responsible for assisting in the prevention of discrimination, harassment and sexual misconduct through the following acts:

-- 1. Refrain from participation in, or encouragement of, actions that could be perceived as discrimination or sexual misconduct; - 2.
-Immediately reporting any violations of this policy to a supervisor and law enforcement (if appropriate under the circumstances) and/or DCFS (if appropriate under the circumstances); Employees are obligated to report violations of this policy as soon as they occur.
+- 1) Refraining from participation in, or encouragement of, actions that could be perceived as discrimination, harassment or sexual misconduct; - 2) Immediately reporting any violations of this policy to a supervisor, the Ethics Officer, [the state's attorney, village attorney, city attorney] or the [County Clerk, City Clerk, Village Clerk] and law enforcement (if appropriate under the circumstances) and/or DCFS (if appropriate under the circumstances); Employees are obligated to report violations of this policy as soon as they occur.
 An employee should not wait until the conduct becomes unbearable before reporting the prohibited conduct.
 All employees are obligated to report instances of prohibited conduct even if the conduct is merely observed and directed toward another individual and even if the other person does not appear to be bothered or offended by the conduct.
-All employees are obligated to report instances of prohibited conduct regardless of the identity of the alleged offender (e.g. man, woman, supervisor, elected official, co-worker, volunteer, vendor, member of public).

-3. Encouraging any employee who confides that he/she is the victim of conduct in violation of this policy to report these acts to a supervisor.
+All employees are obligated to report instances of prohibited conduct regardless of the sex, gender, or identity of the alleged offender (e.g. supervisor, elected official, co-worker, volunteer, vendor, member of public). - 3) Encouraging any employee who is the victim of conduct in violation of this policy to report these acts to the Village of Morton.

-Failure to take action to stop known discrimination or sexual misconduct may be grounds for discipline.
+Failure to take action to stop known discrimination, harassment or sexual misconduct may be grounds for discipline.

 There is a clear line most cases between a mutual attraction and a consensual exchange and unwelcome behavior or pressure for an intimate relationship.
 A friendly interaction between two persons who are receptive to one another is not considered unwelcome or harassment.
 Employees are free to form social relationships of their own choosing.
-However, when one employee is pursuing or forcing a relationship upon another who does not like or want it, regardless of friendly intentions, the behavior is unwelcome sexual behavior.
-An employee confronted with these actions is encouraged to inform the harasser that such behavior is offensive and must stop.
+However, when one individual is pursuing or forcing a relationship upon another who does not like or want it, regardless of friendly intentions, the behavior is unwelcome sexual behavior.
+An individual confronted with these actions is encouraged to inform the harasser that such behavior is offensive and must stop.
 You should assume that sexual comments are unwelcome unless you have clear unequivocal indications to the contrary.
 In other words, another person does not have to tell you to stop for your conduct to be harassment and unwelcome.
 Sexual communications and sexual contact with a minor are ALWAYS prohibited.